TheRealAnonymous008/quartz/content/details/economics/Financial Market.md

 	* Interest arises from the expectation that the borrowers will return the money.
 It effectively acts as the "price"

 * Higher interest rates mean that borrowers reduce demand and increase supply.
-* How producers save their money affects supply.
+* How producers save their [[Money]] affects supply.
 Similarly, how consumers borrow money affects demand.
 * *Usury laws act as price ceilings.*

 * Financial markets are prone to the problem of [[Consumer Behavior and Transactions#Information in the Market|incomplete and asymmetric information]]